-That can be a big shift to your usual routine.
+That can be a big shift from your usual routine.
 The cartoons in Living Together After Retirement can be a reminder that this transition isn’t just unique to you.

 21. How to Survive Retirement by Clive Whichelow and Mike Haskins

 This tongue-in-cheek mini-book has cartoons and goofy advice for retirees.

 While not a book with long-form writing, How to Survive Retirement can be a nice bonus to tuck into a gift for a retiree.
 You could also leave it on your coffee table during a retirement party.